-At The Evergreen at NorthPoint, we can provide alcohol treatment for your son or daughter.
+At Northpoint the Evergreen, we can provide alcohol treatment for your son or daughter.

 Parents are often very concerned about sending their children away to alcohol rehab.
 They're right to have reservations.
 You'll find that our IOP program is flexible enough that your teen can still attend school.
 He or she can get the needed assistance on a schedule that works for them.

 As a mom or a dad with an underage drinker at home, your worries are completely understandable.
 You need answers and you need help.
 It would be a privilege to provide you with both.